The good news is that many people can find affordable sleep apnea life insurance.

-There are also other oral devices which may be prescribed.
+There are also other oral devices that may be prescribed.

-Other factors which can affect your life insurance rating and the premium you pay includes managing any other health factors which could impact your health.
+Other factors that can affect your life insurance rating and the premiums you pay include managing any other health factors which could impact your health.
 This includes obesity, smoking, drinking alcohol and high blood pressure.

-Taking proactive steps on your own such as losing weight, quitting smoking, reducing alcohol intake and lowering your blood pressure are ways which you can use to save money on life insurance.
+Taking proactive steps on your own such as losing weight, quitting smoking, reducing alcohol intake and lowering your blood pressure are ways that you can use to save money on life insurance.

 Why Sleep Apnea Applicants Should Buy Term Life Insurance

-We generally recommend to most of our clients with OSA to buy Term life insurance instead of Whole life.
-The reason is because term life insurance costs a lot less than permanent life insurance.
+We generally recommend to most of our clients with OSA to buy Term life insurance instead of whole life.
+The reason is that term life insurance costs a lot less than permanent life insurance.

 Term life insurance will fit the life insurance requirements of most Americans who need coverage.
 It is the most basic form of life insurance you can buy.
 All you have to do select the amount of coverage you need and the time period or term you want the policy.

-Term life insurance is a fraction of the cost what you would pay for the same coverage with a Whole life or Universal policy.
+Term life insurance is a fraction of the cost that you would pay for the same coverage with a whole life or universal policy.

 How an Independent Life Insurance Agent Saves You Money